U.K. Professional Clients

 Either route requires careful consideration, as each of these options require complying with different rules and regulations, with equally differing consequences.
 Expert help is recommended in both cases.
 Coddan Formations Agency is the professional company of choice, which can advise on the correct choice for your limited company's needs and assist with compliance.

 The main difference between a branch and subsidiary is that opening a branch means establishing a physical presence in the UK in which to carry on the business (or agency) of the foreign parent company.
 With a branch the parent company bears liability.
-A subsidiary, however, means registration a separate legal entity that is responsible to itself.
-A subsidiary therefore can have a measure of anonymity, divorced from the parent company.
+A subsidiary, however, means registration a separate legal entity that is responsible to itself..

 Both options require registration with Companies House in the UK, as well as registration with Her Majesty's Revenue and Customs (HMRC) for direct tax, VAT, Pay as You Earn (PAYE) and National Insurance Credits (NIC) where necessary.